jounaidr/keccak-java-speedtest/README.md

 The produced hash is used in the first step of the CryptoNight algorithm.

-Please note this is a sandbox style repo for the purposes of testing and learning different Java keccak implementations, therefore the solutions provided here are very 'hacky', and the code/repo structure is very messy, please refer to **[JAVA-CRYPTONIGHT-REPO-TO-DO!!!]** for the finished and optimised solution.
+Please note this is a sandbox style repo for the purposes of testing and learning different Java keccak implementations, therefore the solutions provided here are very 'hacky', and the code/repo structure is very messy, please refer to [JCryptoNight](https://github.com/jounaidr/JCryptoNight) for the finished and optimised solution.

 ---